-How much does it really cost to charter a superyacht?
+How much does it cost to charter a superyacht?

 Written by Luke Wheeler

-With the cost of superyacht ownership soaring beyond the wallets of even the very wealthy, it’s no surprise that chartering is by far the most popular way to experience the superyacht lifestyle.
-It also provides a great way for the owner to help recoup costs during periods when they are not on board themselves.
+With the cost of superyacht ownership soaring beyond the wallets of even the very wealthy, it’s no surprise that chartering is by far the most popular way to experience the superyacht lifestyle, and means for owners to recoup soaring costs.

 That said, chartering is still far from low-cost, and you certainly won’t see groups of booze-fuelled students suddenly chartering 120m superyachts for their summer holidays.
 But is chartering still only a possibility limited to those on celebrity salaries?

 Base price of charter yachts and what affects it

 The base price of a charter — often what you’ll see listed when looking for your ideal vessel — is how much it will cost you to charter a particular yacht, normally for a period of seven days.
 This cost will not include a varying array of additional expenditure, so it’s important to consider everything else you may have to pay on top of this base fee.
 The base price will also be affected by a number of conditions, including:

 Basic charter rates are often heavily influenced by the dates you wish to charter, normally based around whether it’s the high or low season.
 Charter outside of peak times of year to find the best rates, though be aware that if you wish to then travel further afield to find perfect weather, there will be costs associated with this.